Boarders/slick-blog/site/posts/peano.md

   The 19th century brought about an unprecedented revolution in the foundations of mathematics culminating in the Zermelo--Frankel (ZF) axioms.
-The ZF axioms gave a logical basis to Cantor's _set theory_ as a foundational theory , in which the main branches of mathematics (analysis, topology, geometry and number theory) could be encoded and thusly understood.
+The ZF axioms gave a logical basis to Cantor's _set theory_ as a foundational theory, in which the main branches of mathematics (analysis, topology, geometry and number theory) could be encoded and thusly understood.
 It was through this newly-systematized approach that the axiomatic method was born.
 This is of historical and philosophical interest as it marks a decisive structuralist turn in mathematical thought.
 It is at this time that mathematical objects begin to be characterized not by any particular construction, but by the collection of axioms (or laws) an object satisfies.
 $\def\N{\mathsf{N}}$

-Consider a paradigmatic case; characterizing the natural numbers.
-In this post we will explore two different formulations of the natural numbers, the first given by Peano in the late 19th century, the second, a more categorical approach inspired by Lawvere.
+Consider a paradigmatic case: characterizing the natural numbers.
+In this post we will explore two different formulations of the natural numbers, the first of which is given by Peano in the late 19th century, and the second of which is a more categorical approach inspired by Lawvere.
 This will provide us a springboard upon which to explore _how_ we can formulate and reason about mathematical structures in Agda.
-Since Agda is based on dependent type theory our formulations will be [_constructive_](https://en.wikipedia.org/wiki/Constructivism_(philosophy_of_mathematics)).
+Since Agda is based on dependent type theory, our formulations will be [_constructive_](https://en.wikipedia.org/wiki/Constructivism_(philosophy_of_mathematics)).
 This means our constructions will be _proof relevant_.
 In this setting, proofs are first-class entities and as such our algebraic structures will encode both the operations a structure has along with proofs of the properties that it satisfies.

-We will assume the reader has some familiarity with Agda (with reminders sprinkled in throughout) and has an interest in formalizing mathematics.
+We will assume the reader has some familiarity with Agda (with relevant materials noted throughout) and has an interest in formalizing mathematics.

 Let us begin with Peano's axioms.
 A set $\N$ satisfies Peano's axioms if the following properties hold: